 Let the adventure begin!

 The location of our exchange home in Hong Kong was without a doubt the best venue from which to conquer this incredible, loud, colorful and vibrant action-city.
 Our 45th-floor apartment with daily housekeeping services, was located in the apartment tower of one of the poshest hotels in the Central District of Hong Kong Island, The Four Seasons, immediately adjacent to the ‘in’, the ‘hip’, and the ‘it’ multi-level shopping mall called IFC Mall [Mall of the International Financial Center], where, among many other high-end shops, you can drop in at the Loro Piana Boutique which sells garments constructed of the most delicious Italian cashmere fabrics imaginable.
-At prices, you could never imagine, even if you tried really, really hard, trust me!
+At prices, you could never imagine.
 Our place offered easy access to the ferry piers and most of the Hong Kong Island neighborhoods – not to mention fabulous views across Victoria Harbour.

 On our first morning in Hong Kong, we took a Star Ferry to Kowloon, using a ferry service that has been in operation across Victoria Harbour between the Central District on Hong Kong Island and Kowloon on the Mainland since 1898.